zendrix396/Krona-Lite/README.md

 *   **Data Persistence:**
     -   Task data is serialized to JSON and saved in `Documents/Krona/todos.json`.
     -   File I/O is handled on the Rust backend for performance and security.

+---

+## Contributing

+Contributions are welcome.
+This project follows a simple structure:

+-   `src/`: Contains all the Svelte frontend components and logic.
+-   `src-tauri/`: Contains all the Rust backend logic, including the Tauri setup and native features.
+-   `readme_media/`: Contains all the media assets for this README.

+## License

+This project is licensed under the MIT License.